Muswell Hill: History

-In the 18th century Muswell Hill was a scattered village consisting mainly of detached villas with large gardens.
-In 1787 one commentator wrote that nowhere within 100 mi of London was there a village so pleasant or with such varied views.
+In the 18th century, Muswell Hill was a scattered village consisting mainly of detached villas with large gardens.
+In 1787, one commentator wrote that nowhere within 100 mi of London was there a village so pleasant or with such varied views.
 Little had changed by the middle of the 19th century.
-One of the houses of the time was The Limes.
-This house occupied the angle of Muswell Hill Road with Colney Hatch Lane and was a three-storeyed house with portico and two-storeyed wing approached by a double carriage drive through impressive gateways.
+One of the houses of the time was The Limes, which occupied the angle of Muswell Hill Road with Colney Hatch Lane; it was a three-storeyed house, with portico and two-storeyed wing, approached by a double carriage drive through impressive gateways.
 The large grounds of the house extended to Tetherdown and included a lake.
-Opposite The Limes was Muswell Hill pond and beyond that the Green Man inn, built of stone and likely dating to at least 1552.
-Colney Hatch Lane itself was part of an ancient route from London to the north, and was once known as Muswell Hill Lane.
+Opposite The Limes was Muswell Hill pond and, beyond that, the Green Man inn, which was built of stone and likely dating to at least 1552.
+Colney Hatch Lane itself was part of an ancient route from London to the north; it was once known as Muswell Hill Lane.

-Further down the hill past the Green Man was The Elms, a squat three-storeyed house later improved by Thomas Cubitt standing in 4.5 ha, part of the grounds of which were laid out by Joseph Paxton.
-A short distance down the north side of Muswell Hill was The Grove, which was three storeys high and had nine bays with pedimented projections at each end.
-It stood in 3.2 ha of grounds which contained a 184 m avenue of oaks.
-In 1774 the house was occupied by Topham Beauclerk.
+Further down the hill past the Green Man was The Elms, a squat three-storeyed house, later improved by Thomas Cubitt standing in 11 acre; part of the grounds of which were laid out by Joseph Paxton.
+A short distance down the north side of Muswell Hill was The Grove, which was three storeys high and had nine bays, with pedimented projections at each end.
+It stood in 7.9 acre of grounds, which contained a 184 m avenue of oaks.
+In 1774, the house was occupied by Topham Beauclerk.
 The Elms was demolished in 1900 to make way for Dukes Avenue.